J.D. Davis Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.10 team ERA ranks 12th across all MLB pitching staffs.
+- The Cubs have the 12th-ranked team ERA among all MLB pitching staffs (4.07).

-- The Cubs give up the fourth-fewest home runs in baseball (61 total, one per game).
+- Cubs pitchers combine to surrender 61 home runs (one per game), the third-fewest in the league.

-- Stroman makes the start for the Cubs, his 14th of the season.
-He is 6-4 with a 2.39 ERA and 68 strikeouts in 79 2/3 innings pitched.
+- Hendricks (0-2 with a 4.70 ERA and 12 strikeouts in 15 1/3 innings pitched) gets the start for the Cubs, his fourth of the season.

-- The righty last appeared on Sunday against the San Diego Padres, when he threw six innings, allowing no earned runs while giving up four hits.
+- In his last outing on Tuesday against the San Diego Padres, the right-hander went six innings, giving up four earned runs while surrendering six hits.

+- The 33-year-old has put up an ERA of 4.70, with 7 strikeouts per nine innings, in three games this season.
+Opponents are batting .295 against him.

 © 2023 Data Skrive.
 All rights reserved.